newtonsystems/hello/README.rst

 How to Run the Docker Image
 -----------------------------
-- Run the app latest production image
+- Run the app latest production image (run black box)
    ::

       make run-latest-release